-No matter what CTE code is assigned to a student, district personnel must record the total number of eligible days present for that code for each student for each six-week reporting period in the Student Detail Report.
-When computing the Campus Summary Report (2.3.2 Campus Summary Reports), district personnel must record contact hours for each CTE code.
-District personnel multiply the number of eligible days present for each CTE code by the corresponding contact hour multiplier to derive contact hours.
-Each CTE code has a different contact hour multiplier.
+No matter what CTE V-code is assigned to a CTE course, LEA personnel must record the total number of eligible days present for the student in that CTE course with the course's V-code for each six-week reporting period in the Student Detail Report.
+When computing the Campus Summary Report (2.3.2 Campus Summary Reports), LEA personnel must determine the CTE V-code to assign to a student's CTE course separately based on the CTE course's average minutes per day over a 10 school day period.
+(See the chart in 5.5.
+CTE (Contact Hour) Codes.)
+LEA personnel multiply the number of eligible days present for each student in each CTE course code by the corresponding V-code contact hour multiplier to derive contact hours.
+Each CTE V-code has a different contact hour multiplier.